Shopify/react-native-skia/docs/docs/animations/gestures.md

 slug: /animations/gestures
 ---

-In combination with [reanimated](/docs/animations/animations), we recommend to use [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/docs/).
+When integrating with [reanimated](/docs/animations/animations), we recommend using [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/docs/).

-We have built a couple of [tutorial](docs/tutorials#gestures) that showcase the use of advanced gestures in the context of Skia drawings.
+We've prepared a few [tutorials](docs/tutorials#gestures) that showcase the use of advanced gestures within the context of Skia drawings.

 ```tsx twoslash
 import { useWindowDimensions } from "react-native";
 import { Canvas, Circle, Fill } from "@shopify/react-native-skia";
 import { GestureDetector, Gesture } from "react-native-gesture-handler";
 import { useSharedValue, withDecay } from "react-native-reanimated";

 export const AnimationWithTouchHandler = () => {
   const { width } = useWindowDimensions();